spryker/spryker-docs/docs/pbc/all/carrier-management/202311.0/unified-commerce/shipment-service-points-feature-overview.md

 template: concept-topic-template
 ---

-This feature lets you assign service types to delivery types.
+This feature lets you assign service types to shipment types.
 Service and delivery types are used by service points.
 For more information about service service points, see [Service Points feature overview](/docs/pbc/all/service-point-management/{{page.version}}/unified-commerce/service-points-feature-overview.html).

+To import service to shipment type assignments, see [Import file details: shipment_type_service_type.csv](/docs/pbc/all/carrier-management/{{page.version}}/unified-commerce/file-details-shipment-type-service-type.csv.html).

 ## Related Business User documents